juansheba10/ProyectoFinal/README.md

 - AccountHolders can access the balance of their own accounts and transfer money between them using the provided REST controllers.
 - ThirdParty users can receive and send money to other accounts using the provided REST controllers.

+## REST Controllers

+The project includes the following REST controllers for accessing and managing accounts:

+- `POST /admin/accounts-add`: Adds a new account to the system.
+The request body should include the account details, such as the account type, primary owner, and secret key.
+The secret key will be encrypted before being stored in the system.
+The response will include the details of the newly created account.
+- `GET /admin/users/all`: Retrieves a list of all accounts in the system.
+The response will include the details of each account.
+- `GET /admin/id/{id}`: Retrieves the details of the account with the specified ID.
+The response will include the details of the requested account.
+- `GET /penalty/id/{id}`: Applies the penalty fee to the Checking account with the specified ID.
+The response will be empty.
+- `POST /admin/saving-accounts/add`: Adds a new Savings account to the system.
+The request body should include the account details, such as the primary owner and interest rate.
+The response will include the details of the newly created account.
+- `PUT /admin/penalty/saving-account/id/{id}`: Applies the penalty fee to the Savings account with the specified ID.
+The response will be empty.
+- `POST /admin/student-accounts/add`: Adds a new StudentChecking account to the system.
+The request body should include the account details, such as the primary owner and secret key.
+The secret key will be encrypted before being stored in the system.
+The response will include the details of the newly created account.
+- `POST /admin/checking-accounts/add`: Adds a new Checking account to the system.
+The request body should include the account details, such as the primary owner and account type.
+The response will include the details of the

 ## Getting Started

 1. Install the required dependencies.